HyagoOliveira/Persistence/README.md

 }
 ```

->**Note**: if you're planning to use XML Serialization you should create a constructor to each serialized class.
+>Note: if you're planning to use **XML Serialization** you should create a constructor to each serialized class.

-Now you can Save/Load your **PlayerData**
+Now you can Save/Load your **PlayerData** like so:

 ```csharp
 using UnityEngine;